akshay-rakheja/personal-website-dev/content/projects/DeTi.md

 showInProjects: true
 ---

-Unstoppable scheduling service for the Internet Computer
+Unstoppable scheduling service for the Internet Computer.

+Placed 4th for Blue Sky category at Supernova Hackathon.